Elvis-aws/Dev-Assoc-AWS/Data-Bases/DynamoDB/DynamoDB-Security.md

     - Customer Managed: Keys are stored in the customers account, owned and managed by the customer.
 Additional charges apply
 - Use IAM policies to manage access
+# Encryption
+- All DynamoDB tables are encrypted
+- There is no option to enable or disable encryption for new or existing tables
+- By default, all tables are encrypted under an AWS owned customer master key (CMK) in the DynamoDB service account
+- However, you can select an option to encrypt some or all of your tables under a customer-managed CMK or the AWS managed CMK for DynamoDB in your account